 The breeding processes of the Polar Parrots are very similar to the Convict Cichlids.
 The female fish will clean the surface where they decide to lay the eggs later.
 Depending on its age, the female Polar Parrot can lay about 100-300 eggs.

 The eggs are transparent in color.
-And then the male fish fertilizes it.
+And then, the male fish fertilizes it.
 The fertilized eggs turn into darker color while the unfertilized eggs become opaque white.
 This process can take up to 12 hours.
-Both the parents protect the egg by taking a turn and will defend the eggs if there are any other fish in the tank.
-The female fish are more aggressive towards the intruders.
+Both parents protect the egg by taking a turn and will defend the eggs if there are any other fish in the tank.
+The female fish are more aggressive toward intruders.

 The fertilized eggs will hatch in about 2-3 days.
 The recently hatched fry’s are very small and will always stay in a group until they can freely swim.